Hervar77/infinity-doc/mkdocs/api/infinity.rsa.md

 Parameters:

 - value: `string`
-  >the data to encrypt
+  >The data to encrypt.

 - publicKey: `string`
-  >the password to be used later for decryption
+  >The password to be used later for decryption.

 Return type: `string`